Xola-Kota-2016/Week-1-HTML-and-CSS-Introduction-to-HTML-and-CSS-/README.md

 - HTML uses tags to structure web pages, tags are enclosed using less-than and greater-than symbols to mark different elements.
 For example displaying a paragraph on the web browser using HTML we'd use <p> </p> and then in between these tags will be the text to be displayed.
 HTML has many other tags that can be used to structure or format a webpage.
 - HTML has 6 levels of Headline tags, h1 is the biggest headline and can be used as the main title. h2, h3.. can be used as subtitles.
 - There are four elements in HTML that are used for styling text as bold and italic, these are the <em> and <strong> tags.
-And the other two tags are <i> and <b>.
+And the other two tags are i and b.
 - There are three types of Lists in HTML, Ordered lists, Unordered list and defination list.
-- the <li> tags are used to list each item and then the <ul> is used to wrap around the <li> tags for an unordered list. <ol> would be used for an ordered list.
+- the li tags are used to list each item and then the ul is used to wrap around the li tags for an unordered list. <ol> would be used for an ordered list.